Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Identify the likely phone prefix of a name and phone number (formatted or unformatted) according to local context*
+*Infer the likely phone prefix, given a personal name and formatted / unformatted phone number, with a local context (ISO2 country of residence).*

 *<u>Cost :</u> The processing of each name requires **11** credits.*